harry9013/Predicting-pneumonia-in-kidney-transplant-recipients/README.md

 ## Approach 2:
 5001_model_training_Process.ipynb will rerun the whole training process, preprocess the testing data and generate the prediction based on the new trained model
+5001_model_training_Process.ipynb also include the data exploration and gridesearch process

 ### How to run
 1. Upload the test.csv inside the data folder